mohit5it9/Pubnub-Chat/README.md

 Future Works:

-	<li> Pubnub sdk has a option of storing the history of the past messages of a particular chat.
+	Pubnub sdk has a option of storing the history of the past messages of a particular chat.
 It's very easy; just a few lines of code configuarion can do it.
-But for this demo purpose I haven't implemented this feature. </li>
+But for this demo purpose I haven't implemented this feature.
-	<li> Private Messaging between users </li>
+	Private Messaging between users
-	<li> File upload </li>
+	File upload